conqueror23/predictHire/README.md

 # predictHire

+## commands to run

+essential requirements: node , docker, docker-compose project has been integrated and a simple npm start command can start all three services (user port: 3001, company: 3002 : vacant : 3003) and the nextjs BFF in port 3000

+npm run start

 ## Thoughts:
 1. for simplicity purpose all three services are combined in one repo it can be seperated to individual repos in real daily use, we might potentially use docker-compose to create envs for all three and treated it as a big project.
 2. Do we need to seperate BFF layer out fron front-end or if we could use then in the same nextjs project ?
 Since Nextjs provid a API routes setup we could pontential use it as a BFF for this project